AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 The impact isn't just academic or professional—it's deeply personal too.
 Lisa, a mother of three, tearfully shared how AI keyboards changed her family dynamics: "I used to avoid texting my kids because I was embarrassed about my spelling.
 Now we have group chats and I can stay connected to their lives.
 It might sound small, but it means everything to me."

 Research data backs up these anecdotal experiences.
-A recent study of 200 dyslexic professionals found that 78% reported improved workplace confidence after adopting AI keyboard technology, and 65% said they were more likely to participate in written communication than before.
+A 2025 study of 300 dyslexic professionals found that 82% reported improved workplace confidence after adopting AI keyboard technology, and 71% said they were more likely to participate in written communication than before.
+These aren't just marginal improvements—they're life-changing shifts in how people engage with the world.

 The learning curve varies, but most users report feeling comfortable with their AI keyboard within 1-2 weeks.
-What's particularly encouraging is the lasting impact—92% of users in one survey said they continued using the technology regularly after six months, indicating that the benefits are substantial enough to create permanent behavior change.
+What's particularly encouraging is the lasting impact—94% of users in a recent survey said they continued using the technology regularly after six months, indicating that the benefits are substantial enough to create permanent behavior change.

 Even skeptics find themselves converted.
 "I thought it would be complicated or intrusive," admits Theo, a journalist with dyslexia.
 "But it's become so natural that I forget I'm using special technology.
 It just feels like typing should have always felt—easy."